zenparsing/skert/docs/hash-fields-dissent.md

 ### WeakMap or properties?

 Hash-fields are explained as sugar over WeakMaps.
 However, it's not clear how that mental mapping is supposed to translate to hash-methods.
 A hash-method can be an accessor.
 How can WeakMaps contain accessors?
-This blurred distinction between values and properties increases the conceptual complexity of the language.
+This blurred distinction between values and properties increases the conceptual complexity for users of the language.

+As a concrete example of this conceptual confusion, consider the proposed reification of hash fields by means of decorators.
+When a decorator is applied to a class element that is keyed with a hash-name, the decorating function receives a `PrivateName` object.
+This object has "get" and "set" methods that allow access to the underlying data value, but unlike normal properties there is no way to change a private accessor property to a data property after the class definition is evaluated.

+The WeakMap model of private state does not integrate well with JavaScript's property-based syntactic features.

 ### Forced syntax